ms2data/ms2-quick-start/README2.md

 > 💡 The more accurate and complete your semantic model, the better your downstream analysis and AI performance.

-## Step 2: Create a Notebook Analysis
+## Step 2: Create a Notebook Analysis with a Credible AI Copilot

 Notebooks in Credible combine the structure of a dashboard with the flexibility of a document.
 They’re governed, versioned, and powered by your semantic models.